The dazzling map that changed the world

 As background research I also spent a splendid day with Richard O Smith and Bill Snow, exploring William Smith’s home village of Churchill, where there is now a memorial to his achievements as well as a heritage centre open in the summer months.
 Richard and I are now working on a podcast about Smith’s ground-breaking discoveries, digging deeper into his story with the help of the Museum archives – and an enormous sandwich.

 During most of his lifetime, Smith’s breakthroughs were overlooked by a snobbish establishment, as Simon Winchester explained in his lecture accompanying the exhibition.
-Further events are planned including a lecture by Mike Searle.

 There’s plenty to delve into, discuss and learn – so that in the future William Smith’s discoveries can be remembered in the glowing colour they deserve.